gitter-lab/pria-ams-enamine/README.md

 conda activate pria_ams_enamine_cpu
 ```

+The conda environment in `cpu_env.yml` is not Windows-compatible.
-Note that the neural network-based models use the `gpu_env.yml` conda environment instead and make use of Keras with the Theano backend.
+The neural network-based models use the `gpu_env.yml` conda environment instead and use Keras with the Theano backend.

 ## Repository contents